hemidactylus/flaskbiblio/README.md

 If authors or books are inserted (or edited) with name (or title) very **similar to existing ones**, a warning is raised and the user is asked to confirm her intentions before completing the insertion (this behaviour can be configured away on a per-user basis).
+At the moment *no duplicates are allowed* (in the exact sense) as far as authors are concerned, while for books this requirement is relaxed, relying on the sole similarity-warnings (think for example of two copies of the same books with the same title but in two languages).

 **User settings** page to customize interface.